Britannia silver

 Britannia silver is an alloy of silver containing 11 ozt 10 dwt (i.e. 11 1/2 troy ounces) silver in the pound troy, equivalent to 23/24, or 95.833% by weight (mass) silver, the rest usually being copper.

-This standard was introduced in England by Act of Parliament in 1697 to replace sterling silver (92.5% silver) as the obligatory standard for items of "wrought plate".
+This standard was introduced in England in 1697 by the Standard of Silver Plate, etc. Act 1696 (8 & 9 Will.
+3. c.
+9) to replace sterling silver (92.5% silver) as the obligatory standard for items of "wrought plate".
 The lion passant gardant hallmark denoting sterling was replaced with "the figure of a woman commonly called Britannia", and the leopard's head mark of the Worshipful Company of Goldsmiths (in London) replaced with a "lion's head erased".

 William III introduced Britannia standard silver as part of the Great Recoinage of 1696, to limit the clipping and melting of sterling silver coinage.
 A higher standard for wrought plate meant that sterling silver coins could not easily be used as a source of raw material because additional fine silver, which was in short supply at the time, would have to be added to bring the purity of the alloy up to the higher standard.